codemagic-ci-cd/cli-tools/docs/app-store-connect/list-builds.md

 ##### `--pre-release-version=PRE_RELEASE_VERSION`

 Version of the build published to Testflight that identifies an iteration of the bundle.
-The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch]
+The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
+For example `3.2.46`
 ##### `--processing-state=PROCESSING | FAILED | INVALID | VALID`